s7a7ic/TinkerELEC/README.md

 **Bluetooth**
 * can currently only connect to one device, every secondary device gets a timeout on connect
+* kodi sometimes crashes when gamepad disconnects (maybe related to pipewire, but was [patched](https://github.com/xbmc/xbmc/pull/26454)?)

 **Wireless LAN**
 * WPA3 isn't working / supported by the driver -> waiting for Kernel 6.17 wich should include changes of the RTL8723BS staging driver